aman06012003/aman06012003/README.md

 - 👋 Hi, I’m Aman Kapoor
 - 👀 I’m interested in ...
 Coding and software development,Machine Learning and Artificial Intelligence
 - 🌱 I’m currently learning ...
-Data Structures and Algorithm
+Data Structures and Algorithm and Machine Learning
 - 📫 How to reach me ...email me in: akalasklo@gmail.com ,kapooraman2468@gmail.com

 <!---